victorathanasio/KPI-test/README.md

 The application can be found in this link (https://kpi-demo0.herokuapp.com/)

-Due to the restrained time, here (http://jwallet.ml) you have another application that I developed during a hackaton with some very cool graphs (they are all interactive, do not hesitate in clicking in the first level of the pie-chart)
+Due to the restrained time, here (http://jwallet.ml) you have another application that I developed during a hackaton (last week) with some very cool graphs (they are all interactive, do not hesitate in clicking in the first level of the pie-chart)

 # Runing the project